superlinked/VectorHub/docs/articles/multi-attribute-semantic-search.md

 | Crystalwing Drake   |              |                 |         0.385211 |
 | Aqua Wraith         |              |                 |         0.283581 |

-We've now retrieved 13 monsters (more than half of our tiny dataset!), and still have the same issue: not one of these monsters was retrieved for all three attributes.
+We've now retrieved 13 monsters (more than half of our tiny dataset!), and *still* have the same issue: not one of these monsters was retrieved for all three attributes.

-Increasing the number of retrieved monsters *might* solve our problem, but it creates additional issues:
+Increasing the number of retrieved monsters (beyond 6) *might* solve our problem, but it creates additional issues:

 1. In production, retrieving more results (multiple KNN searches) lengthens search time noticeably.
 2. For each new attribute we introduce, we have to retrieve nearest neighbors (monsters), making the total number of retrieved monsters grow exponentially.
 3. We still have no guarantee we'll retrieve monsters that possess all our desired attributes.